anoma/juvix-docs/docs/tutorials/essential.juvix.md

 ## Traits

-In Juvix, traits provide a way to define shared behaviour for types, similarly to traits in Rust, type classes in Haskell or interfaces in Java.
+In Juvix, traits provide a way to define shared behaviour for types, similarly to traits in Rust, type classes in Haskell, and interfaces in Java.
 A trait specifies a set functions that must be implemented in an instance for a given type.
 Traits allow to write generic, reusable code by specifying constraints on types without committing to a specific implementation.

 For example, the `Eq` trait from the standard library specifies the equality function `Eq.eq`.

 ```juvix extract-module-statements
 module EqTrait;